damian-lis/portfolio-website/README.md

 <br/>

-### 3.5.
-Description of use the appendElementsToContainerFn helper (constructor)
+<h3 id="audio-appendelementstocontainerfn-helper">3.5.
+Description of use the appendElementsToContainerFn helper (constructor)</h3>

 At the end part of the constructor logic created component (this.btnComponent) are attached to the passed container using appendElementsToContainerFn helper.

 <br/>

-### 3.6.
-Description of use the triggerActionOnWindowScrollFn helper with the related toggleBtnComponent method (constructor)
+<h3 id="audio-triggeractiononwindowscrollfn-helper">3.6.
+Description of use the triggerActionOnWindowScrollFn helper with the related toggleBtnComponent method (constructor)</h3>

 At the very end in the constructor logic there is a conditional call (depending on whether the trigger element reference has been sent) of the triggerActionOnWindowScrollFn helper.